Ekiben Bento “Train Bento”Katachiware Japanese Style Tableware

 Tori meshi Ekiben (とりめし弁当)

 The Tori meshi ekiben is a nationally famous chicken ekiben and top-rated regional favourite sold at the JR Odate regional train station in the Akita Prefecture.
-Called Torimeshi bento which means “chicken-rice bento” the delicious Torimeshi bento will set you back about 850 yen and is worth the stop, so much so that tourists and travellers detour to Ohdate to try the meal.
+Called Torimeshi bento which means “chicken-rice bento” the delicious Torimeshi bento will set you back about 850 yen and is worth the stop, so much so that tourists and travelers detour to Ohdate to try the meal.
 Made by an ekiben restaurant, Hanazen located just out the front of the JR Odate regional train station they have been in business for more than 120 years.
 The tasty Tori meshi ekiben is prepared so that it can be eaten cold and its profile is made up of rice, free-range tender chicken with a chewy texture, seasoned with seasoned a soy-based sauce, burdock and vegetables cooked together.

 Wappa-Meshi Bento (わっぱ飯)

 Wappa-meshi is a popular traditional Japanese dish cooked in ekiben boxes called Wappa (bentwood) that is handmade with thin wooden slats of cypress or cedar that help keep the meal fresh extended times, and it also preserves the taste after it gets cold.
-The meal is made up with seasoned steamed rice topped with fresh local fish, shiitake mushrooms, Japanese egg roll topped with Wasabi, and some Japanese pickles it is a speciality of the Niigata prefecture.
+The meal is made up with seasoned steamed rice topped with fresh local fish, shiitake mushrooms, Japanese egg roll topped with Wasabi, and some Japanese pickles it is a specialty of the Niigata prefecture.
 If your extra hungry you can even order a double-decker version, they are not always made out of real wooden slats, sometimes made from a food-grade thick paper or plastic designed to look like a wood-grain pattern.
 The meal will cost 1200 yen and available from many train stations including the Aizu-Wakamatsu Train Station.

 Tokusei Chicken Nanban Bento (特製チキン南蛮弁当)